What is the Arsenal Disabled Supporters’ Association?

-ADSA (ARSENAL DISABLED SUPPORTERS ASSOCIATION) was set up at the end of 2006/2007 season to represent, and give the clubs disabled supporters a voice.
-Our aim is to try and deal with any problems or complaints you may have and enhance your match day experience.
+Arsenal Disabled Supporters’ Association (ADSA) was set up at the end of 2006/2007 season to represent, and give the clubs disabled supporters a voice.
+The aim was to try and deal with any problems or complaints that supporters may have and enhance the match day experience.

 Since then ADSA has been instrumental in getting the club to raise the upper and lower tier wheelchair platforms and install RADAR locks on all of the wheelchair toilets.